mtc-20/CheatSheets/MarkDown_CS.md

 ## Lines
 I dont't know if I would really need this but I'm gonna leave it here anyways.
 This `- - -` should generate a horizontal line as below
 - - -
 **<p align="center">Cool?</p>**
 - - -

+## Emojis
+Just found this out :sweat_smile: So, I'm gonna leave this here:
+:heart: :x: :robot:

+For those who don't get it, do check [it out][ldr]

 ## Check Boxes
 Use `[ ]` and `[x]` in your indented list to denote open and closed checkboxes, like so
 - [ ] Just remembered I don't really know the syntax to add images